DanSleeman/PMC_Expanded/README.md

 This would allow for cleaning up all the entries which have not actually changed.
 The grouping would need to be done by the "Modified Date" column grouping.

+### Role Revision History

+`UX-Role-History-Buttons.js` `UX-Role-History-Buttons-Script.js`

+Adds a button to copy the "Remove" type records in the search results.

+This allows for pasting these roles back into a user record or position role association.

+This is likely unique to Shape's use-case.
+They are using a specific Plex sproc for security integration with ADP which does not properly deal with manual roles outside of postions or "additional positions" security roles.

+The sproc is removing any access that is not directly assigned to the person's position role association.
+The expected behavior is to keep anything manual, as well as any additional position role association.

 # Classic Features

 ### Calendar Mass Update